For some parents, the absolute best mobile phone for kids is no mobile at all.

 The mobile's rear cover features an assistance button that can dial up to 5 numbers in succession or sent preset texts to those numbers in the event of an emergency.
 The front face includes dedicated favourites, email, torch, and camera buttons for easy access to mobile features.

 While the mobile doesn't offer internal storage for media, it offers an FM tuner for keeping up with the news or listening to live broadcasts.

 While the original iPhone and early Android mobiles forever changed the way the world communicates, smartphones aren’t the revolutionary things they once were.

 Today, you can find Android mobiles in the sub-£100 range that would run circles around these earlier devices.
 Jump into the £100 - 200 and you have a full line of options that are more than enough for most teens.

-With a 5.5-inch 720p display, quad-core processor and support for microSD cards, the Wileyfox Spark X is a capable, fully-featured smartphone.
+With a 6.1-inch HD+ display, octa-core processor and support for microSD cards, the Moto E6 Plus is a capable, fully-featured smartphone.
 It costs a fraction of the current flagships and the 2GB of RAM should handle basic daily use and light gaming just fine.
-There's also an 13MP camera for capturing quick snapshots or sharing images on social media.
+There's also a 13MP dual camera for capturing quick snapshots or sharing images on social media.

 What about an iPhone?

 It seems everywhere you look these days, there's a kid with an iPhone.
 There's a good chance your kids have asked you for one as well.